 I wrote another article that details how to connect a printer to your Chromebook.
 It covers this topic in detail so I suggest you check it out if you have a printer that’s cloud-ready.
 If you don’t have a printer yet, or need one later, you should know that not all printers will work with Chromebooks.
 You might want to read this list of Chromebook-ready printers.

 Changing startup and new tab settings

 Find “On startup.”

-From here you can change what tab to show when you launch your Chromebook.
+From here you can change what tab to show when you launch your device.
 You can open a new tab, continue your session, or open a specific set of tabs.

 Changing the accessibility settings

-Here you’ll find a list of options you can change depending on how you’d like your Chromebook to function.
-They’re all self-explanatory so you can configure it exactly to how you’d like your Chromebook to respond to your input.
+Here you’ll find a list of options you can change depending on how you’d like your laptop to function.
+They’re all self-explanatory so you can configure it exactly to how you’d like your device to respond to your input.